-What if a student applies to go abroad, but hasn't been notified of their acceptance by the Reves deadline?
+What if a student applies to go abroad on a non-W&M program, but hasn't been notified of their acceptance by the Global Education Office deadline?

-Students intending to study abroad should register with the Reves Center even if they have not yet been accepted to their program.
-Should a registered student not be accepted into a non-W&M study abroad program or be prevented from studying abroad by other unavoidable circumstances, s/he may obtain a fee refund by submitting documentation of the reasons (e.g., the program rejection letter, medical documentation, etc).
+Students intending to study abroad should register with the Global Education Office AS SOON as they apply to the non-W&M program.
+Should a registered student not be accepted into a non-W&M study abroad program or be prevented from studying abroad by other unavoidable circumstances, s/he may obtain a fee refund (if they already paid the study abroad fee on their student account) by submitting documentation of the reasons (e.g., the program rejection letter, medical documentation, etc).
 Refunds are not available for students who simply change their mind about going abroad, nor for W&M program application fees.

 Students are encouraged to pre-register for W&M classes in the upcoming semester, while they await acceptance into the study abroad program of their choice.
 Once accepted to the study abroad program, the student should then promptly arrange to have all of the W&M classes dropped.